TimHanewich/AIDA/readme.md

 - `/auth` - authenticate into Foundry if using Service Principal.
 - `/stats` - view usage statistics.

+## Why use AIDA over other agent tools?
+AIDA can be used as a simple, lightweight but effective alternative to enterprise AI Agents like Claude Code, Codex, GitHub Copilot and others.

+- **Bring your own model** - connect AIDA to your own deployment through **Microsoft Foundry**.
+- **Transparent tool access** - the tools AIDA has are explicit and inspectable, not hidden behind mystery abstractions.
+- **Local workflow friendly** - it can inspect folders, read and edit files, fetch webpages, and optionally use shell commands.
+- **Configurable behavior** - you can tune the model, reasoning, verbosity, enabled tools, and even inject your own custom prompt.
+- **Open source and easy to modify** - if you want to change how it behaves, you can just edit the code.
+- **Good fit for technical users** - especially if you like working in the terminal and want something closer to an AI operator than an IDE autocomplete feature.

 ## How to run AIDA
 AIDA is super lightweight and easy to run on Windows and Linux!

 To install, download AIDA from [the changelog](./changelog.md).
 Place it anywhere you want on your computer.
 Add it to your **path** variable so you can call AIDA easily!

+You'll then configure AIDA to connect to your model in **Microsoft Foundry**, choose your authentication method, and optionally enable tools like **Shell** or built-in **Web Search**.

 ## Building the Project
 If you modify AIDA and want to build it for yourself, here are the dotnet SDK commands you can use!